TDG-Platform/docs/ENVI_NNDiffusePanSharpening.md

 # ENVI NNDiffuse PanSharpening  (Editing In Progress)

-This task performs NNDiffuse pan sharpening using a low-resolution raster and a high-resolution panchromatic raster.
+This task performs Nearest Neighbor Diffuse (NND) Pansharpening using a low-resolution raster and a high-resolution panchromatic raster.

-NNDiffuse pan sharpening works best when the spectral response function of each multispectral band has minimal overlap with one another, and the combination of all multispectral bands covers the spectral range of the panchromatic raster.
+NND Pansharpening works best when the spectral response function of each multispectral band has minimal overlap with one another, and the combination of all multispectral bands covers the spectral range of the panchromatic raster.
-The following are input raster requirements for running the NNDiffuse pan sharpening algorithm:
+The following are input raster requirements for running the NND Pansharpening algorithm:

  - The pixel size of the low-resolution raster must be an integral multiple of the pixel size of the high-resolution raster.
 If it is not, then pre-process (resample) the rasters.
  - When the rasters have projection information, it must be in the same projection.
 If it is not the same, then reproject the rasters.
  - The rasters must be aligned.
 If the rasters have misalignment, then